davidhwyllie/findNeighbour4/doc/HowToTest.md

 ```
 Note: This application doesn't work with python2, so be sure to use python 3.
 This will try to start the webserver with a default configuration, in debug mode.
-** Debug mode means, amongst other things, that all existing data will be wiped on server restart.
-This is good for unittesting, but not in many other settings.
-You need to edit the config file (see below) for your needs.**.
+*Debug mode means, amongst other things, that all existing data will be wiped on server restart.
+This is good for testing, but not in most other settings.
+You need to edit the config file (see below) for your needs.*

-If it fails to start, it's probably due to missing dependencies (which it will report).
+If the server fails to start, it's probably due to
+* mongodb not being operational (an error message will indicate this), or
+* missing dependencies (which it will report).
 Install them, then try again.
 When it works, terminate the server, and kill any remaining process.

 The more general form for starting the server is:
 ```